LegallyNotBlonde/credit-risk-classification/README.md

 # Loan Risk Classification

-## Overview of the Analysis

-### Purpose:
+## Purpose
-The analysis aims to develop and evaluate a machine learning model that can predict whether a loan is healthy (Class 0) or risky (Class 1).
-This assists the bank in mitigating credit risk by identifying loans likely to default, improving decision-making in loan approvals or rejections.
+This analysis aims to develop a machine learning model to predict whether a loan is healthy (Class 0) or risky (Class 1).
+By identifying high-risk loans, the bank can mitigate credit risk and improve loan approval decisions.
 ___

-### Present Data VS Predicted Information:
+## Data Overview
-The data includes financial information such as loan size, interest rate, borrower income, debt-to-income ratio, number of accounts, derogatory marks, and total debt.
-The target variable (loan_status) indicates whether the loan is healthy (0) or high-risk (1), which the model is designed to predict.
+The dataset includes financial variables such as loan size, interest rate, borrower income, debt-to-income ratio, number of accounts, derogatory marks, and total debt.
+The target variable (loan_status) indicates loan health:

+* **Class 0 (Healthy Loans):** 18,759 samples
+* **Class 1 (Risky Loans):** 625 samples

+**Key Observation:**
+The dataset is highly imbalanced, with healthy loans dominating.
+While desirable for a bank, this imbalance can hinder the model's ability to detect risky loans accurately.
 ___

-### Basic Information About the Predicted Variables:
-The target variable, loan_status, is highly imbalanced, with far more healthy loans (Class 0) compared to risky loans (Class 1).
-While it is very good and desirable for a bank to have the absolute majority of loans be healthy, this imbalance impacts the model's ability to predict the minority class (risky loans).
-Here's the breakdown:

-* Class 0 (healthy loans): 18,759 samples
-* Class 1 (risky loans): 625 samples
+## Machine Learning Process
+1. **Data Preprocessing:**

+* Features (X) and labels (y) were separated.
+* Data was split into training and testing sets, stratified to preserve class balance.

+2. **Model Training:**

+* A Logistic Regression model was implemented using the lbfgs solver.
+* The model was trained on the stratified training dataset to ensure consistent results across imbalanced classes.
+**
+3. **Evaluation:**

+* Performance was assessed using a confusion matrix and classification report, providing accuracy, precision, recall, and F1-score metrics.
 ___

-### Stages of the Machine Learning Process:
-1. Loading and preprocessing the data by separating the features (X) and labels (y).
-2. Splitting the data into training and testing sets using train_test_split, with stratify=y to handle class imbalance.
-3. Implementing a **Logistic Regression model** from 'Scikit-Learn', with the 'lbfgs solver' to fit the training data and predict the test data.
-Logistic Regression is a linear model for binary classification, making it suitable for predicting whether loans are healthy or risky.
-The random_state was set to 1 for reproducibility, and the model was trained on the training dataset before being evaluated on the test dataset.
-4. Evaluating the model's performance using a confusion matrix and classification report to obtain precision, recall, and accuracy metrics.

-___
+## Results

-### Results:
+### Key Metrics:

-<p> Description of Accuracy, Machine Learning Model 1 (Logistic Regression):

-* **Accuracy: 99%**
+* **Overall Accuracy:** 99%
 * **Precision:**
-<p> - Class 0 (healthy loans): 1.00 (perfect precision)
+    * Class 0: 1.00 (Perfect precision)
-<p> - Class 1 (risky loans): 0.87
+    * Class 1: 0.87
 * **Recall:**
-<p> - Class 0 (healthy loans): 1.00 (perfect recall)
+    * Class 0: 1.00 (Perfect recall)
-<p> - Class 1 (risky loans): 0.89
+    * Class 1: 0.89
 * **F1-Score:**
-<p> - Class 0: 1.00
+    * Class 0: 1.00
-<p> - Class 1: 0.88
+    * Class 1: 0.88

+### Insights:
+* The model excels at predicting healthy loans, achieving perfect precision and recall.
+* Performance for risky loans is strong but slightly lower due to class imbalance.
 ___

-### Summary

-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-For example:

-* **Which model performs best and how is it known?**
-<p> The Logistic Regression model performed exceptionally well in predicting healthy loans, achieving perfect precision and recall (1.00).
-It also performed reasonably well in predicting risky loans, with a precision of 87% and a recall of 89%.
-These metrics show that the model effectively identifies both classes, though it is slightly less reliable in predicting high-risk loans.

-* **Does performance depend on the problem being solved?**
-<p> Yes, performance depends on the problem.
-In this case, accurately predicting high-risk loans (1's) is more important because failing to identify these loans could result in significant financial losses for the bank.
-The model does well in identifying risky loans, but there is still room for improvement due to the data imbalance.

-* **Recommendation:**
-<p> The Logistic Regression model is a strong candidate for deployment, especially with adjustments to better handle the imbalance.
-Improvements can be made by oversampling risky loans, adjusting class weights, or focusing more on precision and recall for high-risk loans.
-These steps will enhance the model's ability to detect risky loans, thus better managing the bank's credit risk.
+## Recommendations
+To improve the model's ability to predict risky loans:

+1. **Oversample Risky Loans:** Increase the number of risky loan samples to balance the dataset.
+2. **Adjust Class Weights:** Penalize misclassification of risky loans more heavily.
+3. **Precision-Recall Tradeoff:** Focus on improving precision and recall for Class 1 (risky loans), as missing high-risk cases is costlier for the bank.

 ___

-### Repo Structure:
-* The Jupyter Notebook with the code, **'credit_risk_classification.ipynb'**, is located in the **'Credit_Risk' folder**.
-* The **'Readme.md'** file includes the analysis of loan risks.
-The **'License'** file contains the general public license.
+## Summary
+The Logistic Regression model performs exceptionally well for healthy loans and reasonably well for risky loans.
+With targeted improvements, this model can provide reliable predictions, enabling better credit risk management and decision-making.
 ___

-### Data References:
-Data for this dataset was generated by edX Boot Camps LLC, intended for educational purposes only, to demonstrate the ability to transform and analyze data using machine learning techniques.
+## Repo Structure
+Notebook: credit_risk_classification.ipynb
+Documentation: README.md (includes analysis summary)
+License: Contains the public license information.
 ___

+## Data Reference
+This dataset is fictional and is used to showcase my machine learning skills in predicting healthy and risky loans, as well as applying data transformation techniques in a real-world context.